TheCoreblank/chatApp/README.md

-# Notes, per the first day of the rebuild roadmap
+# Notes, per the first day (OK, more like hour) of the rebuild roadmap

 - OK, I know the type of database I am going to use.
 It's extremely sophisticated.
 It's a set of dictionaries in a list saved to a file.
 I did research it, and considering I am only going to have like 10 pieces of data I'll be OK.

 # My functions/classes